paragbml/Vehicle-Speed-Detection-OpenCV-Python/README.md

-# Vehicle-Speed-Detection-OpenCV-Python
+# vehicle-speed-detection-using-opencv-python
-Vehicle Speed Detection by using OpenCV with Python with vehicle surface cascade detector datasets.
+Developed by ParagBml